home

 Despite this, one common approach is to have a buffer-per-connection and to read as much data as possible.
 This has the same worst case behavior as doing multiple explicit reads, but the best case behavior isn't just that we read both the prefix and the message in a single read, but that we also read all of, or at least part of, any subsequent messages.

 For this to work, we need to maintain state between calls in order to handle any extra bytes a previous read got.
 We need to know where in our buffer new data needs to be written to and where in our buffer the next message starts.
-To this end, I like to build a Reader to encapsulate this this:
+To this end, I like to build a Reader to encapsulate this:

 const Reader = struct {